SXV357/x86-64-HashTable/README.md

 In essence, for running the individual test and individual benchmarks or even for running all tests at once, make sure you run the ```make`` command from the root directory since it will produce all the executables necessary to run these.

 ## Contribution Guidelines
+Even though this project has several associated components, there are still many things that can be done to improve it some of which include but aren't limited to:
+- Implementing support for storing keys and values of different types
+- Implementing a custom memory allocator and garbage collector
+- Implementing benchmarking for other operations like ```get```, ```update```, ```delete``` etc
+- Utilizing AVX instructions to make the assembly implementations even faster
+- Implementing support for dynamic resizing when the load factor is exceeded
+- Measuring memory usage as part of the benchmarking process
+- Figure out more ways of minimizing memory access in other functions beyond ```lookup```

+If you'd like to contribute to this project, there are a few things you will need to do:
+1. Fork the repository and make any changes you want in a new branch
+2. When proposing changes to be integrated with the repository, make sure to create a PR and add me as a reviewer